williambjork/Telgea-code-task/README.md

 - Domain validation using regex with error messages.
 - Preventing duplicate domain entries.

-Regarding the styling, I adhered as closely as possible to the Figma file, given the time constraint.
-Given more time, I would ensure the styling matches the Figma file exactly.

 **Next Steps I would take to bring the functionality closer to a production release:**